webpro-nl/knip/templates/playground/monorepo/README.md

 # Knip Playground (monorepo)

-Knip playground to show how Knip works.
-There are issues in this codebase on purpose.
+Welcome to this Knip playground.
+There are issues on purpose in this codebase below so Knip will report various types of issues.

-Feel free to fork this project and play around!
+Feel free to (fork this project and) play around!

 ## Usage